zsvizi/water-prediction-lstm-tisza/README.md

 # Water level prediction using long short-term memory neural network model for a lowland river: a case study on the Tisza River, Central Europe

 This repository contains code for the paper
-_Water level prediction with various machine learning algorithms for a lowland river_ by Zsolt Vizi, Bálint Batki, Luca Rátki, Szabolcs Szalánczi, István Fehérváry, Péter Kozák and Tímea Kiss.
+_Water level prediction using long short-term memory neural network model for a lowland river: a case study on the Tisza River, Central Europe_ by Zsolt Vizi, Bálint Batki, Luca Rátki, Szabolcs Szalánczi, István Fehérváry, Péter Kozák and Tímea Kiss.
 You can find the published paper [here](https://enveurope.springeropen.com/articles/10.1186/s12302-023-00796-3).